 Chemical Pleurodesis

 Doctors use agents such as talc (a mineral), tetracycline (an antibiotic) and povidone-iodine (an antiseptic) in chemical pleurodesis for mesothelioma.
-These medications help create the scar tissue needed.
+These ingredients help create the scar tissue needed.

 There are 2 main ways to do pleurodesis with talc: poudrage and slurry.
 Poudrage sprays talc powder into the chest during a small camera procedure called thoracoscopy.
 Slurry mixes talc with saline and is inserted through a chest tube.